AlexPeng517/AlexPeng517.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Li Xuan Alex Peng is a senior undergraduate in the Interdisciplinary Program of Electrical Engineering and Computer Science.
-Currently, he contributes to the AIIU Lab under the guidance of Principal Investigator Jun‑Cheng Chen at the Research Center for Information Technology Innovation (CITI), Academia Sinica, as a research intern.
-His recent work centers on fortifying securities for diffusion generative models and advancing image intellectual property safeguards.
-His research interests span computational photography, explainable AI, and cognitive neuroscience.
-Alex aspires to pursue a Ph.D program at the intersection of computer vision and cognitive neuroscience.
+Li Xuan Alex Peng received his B.S. from the Interdisciplinary Program of Electrical Engineering and Computer Science at National Central Uni‑ versity.
+Previously, he contributed as a research assistant in the AIIU Lab under the guidance of Principal Investigator Jun‑Cheng Chen at the

-Alex’s academic excellence is underscored by his reception of The Dr. Chu Shun‑yi Zyxel Scholarship, a prestigious accolade for undergraduate scholars at NCU.
-Furthermore, he has been honored with The Excellent Student Scholarship, recognizing his distinction in the department of
+Research Center for Information Technology Innovation (CITI), Academia Sinica.
+His recent work centers on fortifying securities for diffusion gen‑ erative models and advancing image intellectual property safeguards.
+His research interests span computational photography, explainable AI, and CogSci‑inspired ML.
+Alex aspires to pursue a Ph.D., interdisciplinary in computer vision and cognitive neuroscience, dedicated to unveiling the essence of human visual intelligence.
-IPEECS.
-His exceptional leadership and team‑building skills shone through during his tenure as director of the Photography Club, culminating in
+Alex’s academic excellence is underscored by his reception of The Dr. Chu Shun‑yi Zyxel Scholarship, the most prestigious accolade for undergrads at NCU.
+Furthermore, he has been honored with The Excellent Student Scholarship, recognizing his distinction in the department of IPEECS.
+His exceptional leadership and team‑building skills shone through during his tenure as director of the Photography Club, culminating in The Excellent
-The Excellent Club of the Year Award.
+Club of the Year Award.